-By the end of this article, you'll have a practical framework for choosing secure dictation technology that meets UK compliance standards, reduces physician burnout, and integrates seamlessly with your existing electronic health record system.
+By the end of this article, you'll have a practical framework for choosing secure dictation technology that meets compliance standards, reduces physician burnout, and integrates seamlessly with your existing electronic health record system.

 What is HIPAA-Compliant Medical Dictation Software?